lxd98/Giraffe_View/README.md

 - A example to show how to run
 - polish the result figures
-- run the homopolymer identification with multi-processes
+- run the homopolymer identification with multi-processed